ciromattia/kcc/README.md

 `KCC` (a.k.a. `KindleComicConverter`) is a Python app to convert comic files or folders to ePub or Panel View MOBI.
-It was initally developed for Kindle but since v2.2 it outputs valid ePub 2.0 so _**despite its name, KCC is actually a comic 2 epub converter that every ereader owner can happily use**_.
+It was initally developed for Kindle but since v2.2 it outputs valid ePub 2.0 so _**despite its name, KCC is actually a comic to EPUB converter that every ereader owner can happily use**_.

 It can also optionally optimize images by applying a number of transformations.